top of page

 I am writing a novel with the working title Karachi Dreams.

-Sadiq is a young Swiss man in Zurich, where he feels free but rootless.
-He moves to Karachi, the city of his birth, purchases the Apollo cinema, and shows art-house films there.
+Is it possible to have a home and be free at the same time?
+Sadiq, the hero of the novel, thinks so.
+He is a young Swiss man in Zurich, where he feels free but homeless.
+He moves to Karachi, the city of his birth, buys the legendary Apollo cinema and starts showing arthouse films.

-Leila, a Pakistani nuclear physicist, falls in love with Sadiq.
-She tries to persuade him to return to Zurich and take her with him, hoping for a life of freedom there.
-However, Sadiq sees her as the embodiment of the home he has longed for.
+Leila, a Pakistani physicist working for Pakistan's patriotic nuclear weapons programme, falls in love with Sadiq.
+She wants him to return to Zurich and take her with him, where she hopes to live a life of freedom.
+But for Sadiq, Leila is the embodiment of the home he has longed for.
+He wants to stay in Karachi.

-The division of the Indian subcontinent into Pakistan and India, the two countries' nuclear bomb programmes and Switzerland's involvement in the colonisation of India form the historical background to this novel, which is set between 1995 and 1997.
+Swiss involvement in the colonisation of India and the partition of the subcontinent into Pakistan and India form the historical background to the novel, which is set between 1995 and 1997.

 bottom of page